 This course covers audit theory and practice.
 It emphasizes applying audit theories and procedures in the examination of a company’s financial statements by a certified public accountant.
-Other assurance, attestation and internal auditing services are also covered.
+Auditing standards, professional ethics, legal responsibilities, and current auditing trends are discussed.

-- Define internal control and understand its impact on the audit.
+- Define internal control and distinguish the major components of internal control.

-- Explain the relationship between audit evidence and audit risk and identify and explain the components of audit risk.
+- Explain the relationship between evidence and audit risk, and identify and explain the components of audit risk.